vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 ## DESCRIPTION
-`osctl` is a command line interface for `osctld`. `osctld` is a daemon from vpsAdminOS that is used to manage unprivileged Linux containers, including storage pools, user namespaces and CGroups for resource management.
+`osctl` is a command line interface for `osctld`. `osctld` is a daemon from vpsAdminOS that is used to manage unprivileged Linux containers, including storage pools, user namespaces and cgroups for resource management.
 `osctld` must be running before `osctl` can be used. `osctl` is available only to root.